Last Updated on June 10, 2026

 Most homeowners decide to have a locksmith out on site to do the work so that they don’t need to remove and replace the locks themselves.

-The cost to rekey a home typically ranges from $200-$250 for three doors, including a service call, and the removal, rekeying, and reinstallation of locks.
-Costs vary based on the number of cylinders and your location, affecting labor and service fees.
-To save money, remove the locks yourself and take them to a lock shop, this avoids the service call fee and reduces labor costs to rekey each lock to around $13 per keyhole.
+The cost to rekey a Phoenix home typically ranges from $250-$350 for three doors.
+This price includes the service call, the removal, rekeying, lubricating and reinstallation of locks.
+Cost can vary based on the number of cylinders per door and your location, affecting both labor and service fees.
+To save money, remove the locks yourself and take them to a lock shop, this avoids the service call fee and reduces labor costs to rekey each lock to around $20 per keyhole.

 For the cost of other common services, see our article, “How Much Does a Locksmith Cost.”